pipeyrunner/hide-seek/docs/seeking/measuring_questions.md

 #### High-Speed Train Line

 Different countries sometimes have different definitions of high-speed rail, so it is worth using whatever definition is locally applicable.
-Otherwise, we reccomend following the EU definition: _Minimum speed of 250 km/h (155 mph) on lines specifically built for high speed rail and of about 200 km/h (124 mph) on existing lines which have been specifically upgraded._
+Otherwise, we recommend following the EU definition: _Minimum speed of 250 km/h (155 mph) on lines specifically built for high speed rail and of about 200 km/h (124 mph) on existing lines which have been specifically upgraded._

 #### Rail Station